basarat/typescript-book/docs/javascript/recap.md

 "hello" - 1; // JS : NaN, TS Error
 ```

-Essentailly TypeScript is linting JavaScript.
+Essentially TypeScript is linting JavaScript.
 Just doing a better job at it than other linters that don't have *type information*.

 ## You still need to learn JavaScript